pestOO/SignatureGenerator/README.md

 For some platforms `std::thread::hardware_concurrency` can return `0` and reduce benefits of multi-CPU/core systems.

 ### Multithreading advantage
-Current design focused on the processing a big amount of chunks and has an ouful performance for processing just couple of big chunks.
+Current design focused on the processing a big amount of chunks and has an poor performance for processing just a couple of big chunks.

 ### Chunks minimal size
 Minimal chunk size is 1 KiByte, which allows to guaranty mapping entire output file to the memory.